Grand Canyon Christmas Vacation in December

-While most people stay home for the holidays, there are some die hard travelers that want to spend Christmas in their National Parks.
-Many parks are difficult to visit during the winter months or have limited access due to road closures and weather.
-The South Rim of the Grand Canyon is not only open, but there are some great activities to enjoy while on your winter vacation.
-From the Polar Express to a backcountry Christmas at Phantom Ranch you’re sure to have a happy holiday at Grand Canyon National Park.
+Most people stay home for the holidays but some travelers want to spend Christmas at national parks so they can relax in the peaceful scenery.
+While most national parks are difficult to visit during the winter months or have limited access due to road closures and severe winter weather, the South Rim of Grand Canyon is not only open all year, but there are even many great activities to enjoy during your winter vacation.
+From the Polar Express to a backcountry Christmas at Phantom Ranch, you’re sure to have a happy holiday at Grand Canyon National Park.

 Grand Canyon Inversion

-Although rare, the winter months offer a chance to see an inversion at Grand Canyon National Park.
-The bottom of the Grand Canyon is generally much warmer than the rim, but when air temperatures are cooler on the canyon floor than the rim of the canyon, a sea of clouds can form inside the Grand Canyon making rock formation look like they are rising from the clouds.
-This unique weather phenomenon is called a total cloud inversion.
-Years may go by without this event occurring, but on a good year there may be several inversions at the Grand Canyon and if you are lucky enough to see one it will be an experience you’ll always remember.
+Although rare, the winter months offer you the best chance to see an inversion at Grand Canyon National Park.
+The bottom of the Grand Canyon is generally much warmer than the rim, but when air temperatures are cooler on the canyon floor than the rim of the canyon, a sea of clouds can form inside Grand Canyon making the rock formations look like they are rising from the clouds.
+This unique Grand Canyon weather phenomenon is called a total cloud inversion.
+Years may go by without an inversion occurring in the canyon, but during a good winter there may be several and if you are lucky enough to see an inversion it will be an experience you’ll always remember.

 Christmas at Phantom Ranch

 If you’re looking for something different to do for Christmas, take a hike to Phantom Ranch Lodge at the bottom of the Grand Canyon.
-Hikers headed to Phantom ranch will need to make the 7 mile trek down the South Kaibab trail or the 9.5 mile hike down the Bright Angel.
-You’ll want to make sure you’re prepared for snow and ice on the rim with warm clothing and some instep crampons for your hiking boots.
-You’ll also need some clothing for warmer weather at Phantom where December temperatures can reach 70 degrees after you started your day hiking through snow on the South Rim.
-Phantom Ranch has dorms and cabins that make your stay comfortable and provides meals so you don’t have to worry about cooking or carrying extra weight for your trip.
-If reservations aren’t available at Phantom, Bright Angel campground is only a few hundred feet away and you can usually still make reservations for meals even if the lodging is full.
-You can generally find permits this time of year at the parks backcountry office for Bright Angel Campground, but whether camping or staying at Phantom Ranch reserving space in advance is the way to go.
+Hikers headed to Phantom ranch will need to depart from the South Rim and make the 7-mile trek down the South Kaibab Trail or the 9.5-mile hike down the Bright Angel Trail.
+You’ll want to make sure you’re prepared for snow and ice on the rim with warm clothing and instep crampons for your hiking boots.
+You’ll also need some lighter clothing layers for the warmer weather at Phantom where December temperatures can reach 70 degrees even though you started your day hiking through snow on the South Rim.
+Phantom Ranch is the perfect Christmas escape with its rustically charming dorms and cabins to make your stay comfortable and it also provides hearty warm meals so you don’t have to worry about cooking or carrying extra weight for your trip.
+If lodging reservations aren’t available at Phantom, Bright Angel Campground is only a few hundred feet away and you can usually make reservations for meals even if the lodging is full so you won’t miss out on having a delicious Christmas feast.
+You can usually get walk-up first come, first served Bright Angel Campground permits this time of year at the park’s Backcountry Office, but whether camping or staying at Phantom Ranch, reserving space in advance is the best way to ensure that you have a merry Christmas at the bottom of Grand Canyon.

 Christmas Dinner at the El Tovar

-For many people an amazing meal is a big part of Christmas Day.
-If you’re worried about not having your Christmas ham have no fear, the El Tovar has a luxurious holiday feast to meet your needs.
-Located along the Grand Canyon’s South Rim, the El Tovar dining room offers a great menu on Christmas Day.
-Start with a Christmas beverage to lift your spirits like the Hermit’s Cider or Peppermint Patty, pig out on roasted ham or prime rib and finish your meal with a perfect holiday desert like pecan pie or red velvet cake.
+No matter where you are, an amazing meal with friends and family is an important part of Christmas Day.
+If you’re worried about not having your Christmas ham have no fear, the El Tovar offers a gourmet holiday feast that will make you both merry and full.
+Conveniently located right at the edge of Grand Canyon’s South Rim, the El Tovar dining room offers a great menu on Christmas Day, views of the canyon and roaring fireplaces included.
+Start with a cozy Christmas beverage to lift your spirits like the Hermit’s Cider or Peppermint Patty, then indulge in generous portions of roasted ham or prime rib before finishing your meal with a perfect holiday desert like pecan pie or red velvet cake.